-Finally, interpreting Martina’s actions as intentional misbehavior, the teacher asked an aide to stand outside the door with her to help her calm down.
+Finally, interpreting Martina’s actions as a learned maladaptive behavior, the teacher asked an aide to stand outside the door with her to help her calm down.
 But instead of calming down, Martina got so upset that she wet herself—a signal that her autonomic nervous system was experiencing increased levels of distress.
 The teacher’s well-meaning attempt to solve a problem only exacerbated it.

 Over several decades as a child psychologist, I have seen this kind of scenario play out again and again.
 I have worked with many hundreds of children with behavioral challenges—some from loving and stable homes, some in the foster system, some biological, some adopted.
 For many of them, this sort of traditional discipline based on rewards and consequences simply doesn’t work.
 Some children end up with diagnoses such as ODD (Oppositional Defiant Disorder), and traditional behavior-management approaches used with many of them not only prove ineffective, they exacerbate the problem.